Gavriil1/CI_PP4_TD/README.md

 </details>

-10. As a user I would like to be able to send an email to admin, to contact him or share feedback.
+10. As a user, I would like to be able to send an email to the admin to contact him or share feedback.

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |